-The disability administrator will medically manage your disability to determine your eligibility to continue in applicable health and welfare benefits at the active rate.
-If you are a totally disabled employee who has been denied LTD due to a pre-existing condition, did not enroll
+The disability administrator will medically manage your claim to determine your eligibility to continue in applicable health and welfare benefits at the active employee rate.
+If you are a totally disabled employee who has been denied LTD benefit due to a pre-existing condition, did not enroll in LTD coverage, or who has reached the maximum benefit under the two-year limitation rule, the disability administrator will medically manage your claim, as well.